arunmbalaji/ask-jeeves/README.md

 20. Additional queries activity.
 Refer the Appendix B for the reference links for play around resolver templates.
 Resolver templates give lot of flexibility to play around the responses and requests of API requests.<br />
 ###### Activity 1
 ```
 a.
-The above query retrieves only instanceType/vcpu/memory <br />
+The above query retrieves only instanceType/vcpu/memory

 b.
 Modify the query and resolvers to retrieve the pricing details also from the elastic search.
-Refer the Appendix A for the elasticsearch query details <br />
+Refer the Appendix A for the elasticsearch query details

 ```
 ##### Activity 2
 ```